PhD and Doctoral Study

 Lasting from three to four years full time, some IPhDs can be taken part-time over a longer period.

-IPhDs are intended for middle or senior level managers that may work in public or private sector organisations.
+IPhDs are intended for middle or senior level managers working in public or private sector organisations.
 A broad and advanced knowledge base is required, as well as an understanding of disciplinary enquiry.

 Integrated PhDs at Newcastle include: